 Mr. Sonal Balasuriya holds a First-Class B.Sc.
 (Hons) degree from the University of Westminster and a Distinction in MA.
-Architecture from the Bartlett School of Architecture, University College London.
-He is also a SLIA qualified Chartered Architect.
+He also holds Architecture from the Bartlett School of Architecture, University College London.
+He is a SLIA qualified Chartered Architect as well.

 He has gained 3 years of work experience in both the United Kingdom and Sri Lanka before starting his own practice Sonal Balasuriya Architects in 2016.
 He is the principal architect at Sonal Balasuriya Architects and Design Studio.